OpenNullanoid/rektifiedfire-docs-core/README.md

 Will RektifierKX outsmart DarkWave, retrieve vital information, and restore order to Kioxia?
 Prepare for a captivating journey filled with danger, intrigue, and high-tech espionage.

 ## What about the licences?

+The files in the repostory is licenced mainly under the Creative Commons Attribution Non-Commercial ShareAlike 4.0, As we would love collaboration but not any u